louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Many of the thermal care practices were suboptimal.
 Of particular note was the near universal early bathing of babies in both Nigerian sites, the length of time babies are left undressed during bathing in Ethiopia, and a common belief that bathing with warm water keeps the baby warm.

-The link between delayed bathing and body odour later in life has been found in other West African countries but not in East Africa [,–].
+The link between delayed bathing and body odour later in life has been found in other West African countries but not in East Africa.
 Encouragingly, interventions in Asia have successfully changed bathing practices, but results from African trials have been less impressive.
 Given the regional nature of this deep-rooted belief in the importance of early bathing, behaviour change may be slower in West African countries and programme planners and implementers should be realistic about the time required for behaviour change interventions to have an effect.

 Despite significant variation in contexts, we found similarities across sites in relation to understanding the importance of warmth, a lack of opportunities for skin to skin care, multiple baths in a day and negative views of the vernix.
-An understanding of the importance of newborn warmth has been found in other African studies [,,,–], and makes the adoption of appropriate thermal care practices more likely.
+An understanding of the importance of newborn warmth has been found in other African studies, and makes the adoption of appropriate thermal care practices more likely.
 Skin to skin care was not practised in any of the study sites, even in facilities, and in most cases the baby was physically away from the mother immediately after birth.
 In Nigeria and Tanzania, respondents mentioned putting the baby on the back to keep them warm, suggesting an understanding that the warmth of the mother can pass to the baby.
 This understanding may facilitate the adoption of skin to skin care.
-Only one African study has explored mothers’ actual experiences of skin-to-skin care and identified concerns around disease transmission, harm to the umbilicus, being dirty after birth, and the effect on maternal rest.
+Only one African study has explored mothers' actual experiences of skin-to-skin care and identified concerns around disease transmission, harm to the umbilicus, being dirty after birth, and the effect on maternal rest.
 Mothers liked having immediate access to the baby, feeling close and starting breastfeeding early.
 More research on the acceptability of skin to skin care is needed.

 ---